DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 Why is this issue important to you and/or to others?

-* This kind of a technique is important for any Organization which has a social media presence (which i assume most companies have) to understand problems faced by their end users.
+* Risk management is an important procedure because it provides a company with the tools it needs to properly identify and manage potential hazards.
+Furthermore, management will have the essential knowledge to make informed decisions and ensure that the company remains profitable and understands problems faced by their end users.

 What questions do you have in mind and would like to answer?

 * I would like to look at the impact of my idea when used in real-time.
 Its important for me to understand about what level can the risks be mitigated using a system like this.
-I would also like to look at the impact of social media platform like twitter on an organization and how important is it to analyse tweets in risk management and mitigation.
+I would also like to look at the impact of social media platform like twitter, financial news on finance and users and how important is it to analyse these in risk management and mitigation.

 Where do you get the data to analyze and help answer your questions (creditability of source, quality of data, size of data, attributes of data. etc.)?

-* The data used for this project is fetched on daily basis from Twitter Api (Twitter tweets), SimilarWeb Api(website traffic information) ,Yahoo finance Api (financial information).
+* The twitter tweets data used for this project is fetched from Twitter Api, SimilarWeb Api for website traffic information ,Yahoo finance Api to scrape financial news and stock information.
 These are Api's which are legally allowed to scrape data from websites.

 What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units (observations) do you expect to analyze?